The small, energy-scarce states in New England breed environmentally-friendly Republicans like no other region in the country.

 For a GOP hoping to take control of the Senate and keep control of the House, a New England Republican who is sympathetic to environmental issues is still better than any kind of New England Democrat.

-This article appears in the July 12, 2012, edition of National Journal Daily.
+This article appears in the July 12, 2012, edition of NJ Daily.